breakthatbass/breakthatbass/s.md

 drwxr-xr-x  6 taylorgamache  staff  192 Apr  6 13:35 ..
 ```

 This is showing you all the files you have in projects.
 Namely there are two of them: `.` and `..`.
+All the way in the right most column.
 These mean “this directory” and “parent directory”, respectively.
 (You know how folders can be inside other folders?
 The outer folder is called the “parent” folder, which is what the parent directory is.

+The other stuff here is just more info on the files themselves.
+Things like permission settings, size in bytes, date and time created, etc. It's useful to see sometimes, but not really important right now.
+The goal was just to show how to use multiple flags with a command.

 So if you type `cd ..`, you'll end up in the outer older, or parent directory.